DavidStinson/js-arrays/iteration/README.md

 ## Using a `for...of` loop

-Introduced in ES2015, the `for...of` statement offers a concise way to iterate over arrays (and other iterable structures like strings):
+The `for...of` statement offers a concise way to iterate over arrays (and other iterable structures like strings):

 ```js
 for (let movie of movies) {